-The TV hit isn’t just dying — it’s already dead
+The TV hit isn’t just dying — it may already be dead

 Those who work in television wonder what the lack of broad hits will mean for this era’s legacy.

-“When I first got to Hollywood I went and saw a screening at the Writers Guild theater of ‘Rocky,’” said Shamberg.
+“When I first got to Hollywood I went and saw a screening at the Writers Guild theater of ‘Rocky,’ ” said Shamberg.
 “No one knew what it was, and Sylvester Stallone stood at the door of the theater.
 A year later it won Best Picture and was a unifier in popular culture.
 Forty-five years later we still talk about it and make movies in that world.
-So many TV shows used to do the same thing.
+So many TV shows used to do the same thing.”

 “I don’t know what shows from now we’ll still be talking about in 45 years,” he said.
 “Tiger King?”